 pamtotga reads a PBM, PGM, PPM, or PAM image as input and produces a TrueVision Targa file as output.
 The PAM image may be either a BLACKANDWHITE, GRAYSCALE, RGB, or RGB_ALPHA image.

-To create a TGA image with transparency (i.e. with an alpha mask), use RGB_ALPHA PAM input.
-Some Netpbm programs that generate images with alpha masks generate them in that format.
+To create a TGA image with transparency (i.e. with a transparency mask), use RGB_ALPHA PAM input.
+Some Netpbm programs that generate images with transparency masks generate them in that format.
 For another way to create the proper input stream, see pamstack.